mukatee/pypro/README.md

 Python Resource Probes
 ======================

+Python probes for collecting information about system resources.
+Two versions, one that collects detailed information about the host it is running on.
+And another one that performs SNMP queries over the network to collect data from other hosts.

 Records statistics related to system resource use.
 Based on the *psutil* library.
 Built using Python 3.4.
 No idea about workings with other versions.

 Requirements
 ------------
 - Python3.
 Tested with 3.4.
-- PSUtil.
+- PSUtil (for local).
 The Python package used to read the resource metrics.
 Should install as dependency, otherwise "pip3 install psutil".
+- PySNMP (for SNMP).
+The Python package used to perform SNMP queries.
 - Elascticsearch package.
 Should install as dependency, otherwise "pip3 install elasticsearch".
+- Python Kafka package.
+Should install as dependency.
+Otherwise "pip3 install kafka-python".
 - Mysql.connector. "pip3 install mysql-connector-python --allow-external mysql-connector-python" or possibly
 "sudo pip3 install --allow-external mysql-connector-python mysql-connector-python".